iter8-tools/iter8/mkdocs/docs/user-guide/commands/iter8_hub.md

 Download an experiment chart from the Iter8 hub.
 This is useful for fetching experiments to inspect, modify, run, or repackage.
 By default, this command looks for the specified experiment chart in the public Iter8 hub.
-It is also possible to use custom hubs by setting the ITER8HUB environment variable.
+It is also possible to use third party hubs by setting the ITER8HUB environment variable.

 Environment variables: